edjiang/CoderClicker/README.md

 Replace [YOURPROJECTNAME] with something suitable.

-Visit http://[YOURPROJECTNAME].meteor.com/ to play!
-It will be shared with all of your friends!
+Visit http://[YOURPROJECTNAME].meteor.com/ to play, and share with all of your friends!

 #Adding Items